 The One Year MBA program at the University of Kentucky is open to all majors and academic backgrounds and is designed for young professionals, recent graduates and emerging leaders.
 The goal is to help students be more nimble, agile and versatile through a wide range of core courses (and electives) to help students achieve long-term career success.

 "The UK MBA prepared me well to navigate a wide range of business scenarios and I've been able to leverage many of the courses since graduating from the program in 2011," says Ben.
 "Given my tenure in supply chain and operations, I've relied specifically on the supply chain management courses.
 Partnering with finance leaders, I've also been able to better understand trade-off decisions because of the financial and managerial accounting courses in the UK MBA."

 In recognition of the increasing need for the integration of technology and business skills, the Engineering/MBA dual degree program was established between the College of Engineering and the Gatton College of Business and Economics at the University of Kentucky.
 The goal is to give qualified UK engineering students the additional leadership, critical thinking, communication, problem solving and team-building skills while increasing their knowledge in economics, finance, marketing, management and much more in order to better lead strategic initiatives in high-tech, operations and manufacturing companies.

-"Engineers make effective business leaders," says Ben.
-"Our ability to absorb technical details, parse through myriad inputs, and design a better future are strengths we bring to the table.
+Hodson believes that, "Engineers make effective business leaders."
+He explains, "Our ability to absorb technical details, parse through myriad inputs, and design a better future are strengths we bring to the table.
 When an engineer couples their technical expertise with an MBA, they're prepared to better collaborate across disciplines and lead their team to do the same."